Simon Loshi

-Simon Loshi (16 February 2000) is a footballer who plays as a right-back for the Belgian club Hoogstraten VV.
-Born in Netherlands, he has chosen to represent Kosovo at the international level.
+Simon Loshi (16 February 2000) is a former footballer who played as a right-back.
+Born in the Netherlands, he represented Kosovo at international level.

 Club career

-Youth and Jong ADO
+Willem II, Feyenoord and Jong ADO

 Loshi played in his youth at Willem II and, for ten years, at Feyenoord.

 On 3 July 2019, Loshi joined Derde Divisie side Jong ADO.
 His debut with Jong ADO came on 1 September in a 5–0 away defeat against OSS '20, substituting Nadir Achahbar in the 81st minute.

-Feronikeli and Resovia
+2019–2022: Feronikeli and Resovia

 On 3 December 2019, Loshi joined Feronikeli in the Football Superleague of Kosovo.
 On 12 February 2020, he made his professional cup debut with Feronikeli in the 2019–20 Kosovar Cup quarter-finals against Liria Prizren starting line-up.
 Ten days later, he made his professional league debut in a 2–1 away defeat against Llapi, again in the starting line-up.

 On 5 September 2020, Loshi joined Polish I liga side Resovia after agreeing to a one-year contract with an option to extend it for two years.
 He did not play a single game for the club.
 In the winter break of the 2020–21 season, his contract was terminated.

 On 1 February 2021, Loshi returned to Feronikeli.
 Fourteen days later he was fielded, playing in the 1–1 home draw against Gjilani, after replacing Adem Maliqi in the 89th minute.

-ASWH and Hoogstraten
+2022–2023: ASWH and Hoogstraten

 On 7 February 2022, Loshi and his brother Skender joined the Dutch Tweede Divisie side ASWH.
 Before the season ended, the Loshis and ASWH separated.

-In the new season starting in 2022, Simon Loshi plays at Hoogstraten VV in Belgium.
+In the 2022–23 season, Simon Loshi played for Hoogstraten VV in Belgium.